psharma04/academic-kickstart/content/post/chemistry-introduction-to-quantitative-chemistry.md

   - If equal volumes of gases contain equal numbers of particles (Avogadro's Hypothesis)
   - Then logically, 1 mole of any gas (at the same temperature and pressure) should have the same volume
 - This volume is 24.79L at SLC $ (25^\circ , 100kPa) $, or 22.71L at STP $(0^\circ , 100kPa)$
-{{% alert note %}}
+{{% alert success %}}
-At other temperatures and pressures, it can be calculated using the Ideal Gas Law:
+At other temperatures and pressures, the volume can be calculated using the Ideal Gas Law:
 > $ \color{red}{P}\color{purple}{V}\color{black}{=}\color{blue}{n}\color{green}{R}\color{orange}{T} $
 > - $\color{red}\text{P=Pressure (kPa)}$
 > - $\color{purple}\text{V=Volume (L)}$